Resilience is crucial to thriving. And it’s teachable.

 And it’s teachable!

-In Michele Borba’s* new book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine, she breaks resilience in to seven teachable traits.
-Self-confidence, empathy, self-control, integrity, curiosity, perseverance and optimism.
-Beyond the ability to perform in school, kids that possess any combination of these traits have the ability to thrive.
-Kenneth Ginsberg in a similar fashion talks about confidence, competence, connection, character, contribution, coping and control.
+In Michele Borba’s* book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine, she breaks resilience into seven teachable traits.
+Self-confidence, empathy, self-control, integrity, curiosity, perseverance, and optimism.
+Beyond the ability to perform in school, kids who possess any combination of these traits are able to thrive.
+Kenneth Ginsberg in a similar fashion talks about confidence, competence, connection, character, contribution, coping, and control.

-It’s why we love Support Groups.
-When students leave our groups after eight weeks saying things like, “I started taking time to think about a situation and find a positive outlook” or “Everyone is struggling with something.
-I’m not the only one who feels this way.”, we know we’re on to something.
+We know we’re on to something when students leave our groups after eight weeks saying things like, “I started taking time to think about a situation and find a positive outlook” or “Everyone is struggling with something.
+I’m not the only one who feels this way.”

 We have an opportunity.
-Now more than ever, parents, educators, friends, in passing anecdotes and stories, dinner conversations and analyzing math problems, we can give our students a better, fresher start, starting now.
+Now more than ever, parents, educators, friends, in passing anecdotes and stories, dinner conversations, and analyzing math problems, we can give our students a better, fresher start, starting now.
 We can build resilience together.

-- Foster conversations about emotions.
 Help them notice the emotions that characters might be feeling in a story.
 Turn off the electronics and ask them what makes them happy.
 What makes them sad?
 At our house, we play a game called High, Low, Buffalo where everyone has the opportunity to share a high, a low and anything random about their day.
-Sometimes we stay at the table longer to finish.
-I’ve found it creates opportunity for connection, but also optimism, even when the first answer is that the whole day was horrible.
+(Here’s a video of a different version of it.)

-- Get excited about the things they get excited about.
-Without pushing, prodding or encouraging, share their joy.
+Get excited about the things they get excited about.

-- Asking questions is more powerful than solving their problems.
 For us Type A Overachievers it’s easy to jump in and fix everything, but handing back the control fosters confidence and perseverance.
 Most of the time, they just need someone who cares to listen while they think things through.

-- Play “what if.”
 Help them recognize things that trigger their emotions and help them make a plan in advance for how to deal with it.

-- Express your gratitude for at least one thing every day and encourage them to do the same.
 I’m not talking toxic positivity.
 Sometimes there’s only one, but one good thing can help them see the light at the end of the tunnel.

-No matter whether the students in your life are struggling, striving, or thriving, reinforcing social emotional learning will help them succeed now and as they grow.
-It’s a win-win.
+No matter whether the students in your life are struggling, striving, or thriving, reinforcing social-emotional learning will help them succeed now and as they grow.

 Have more suggestions on how to help teens thrive?
 Tell us in the comments!